 - The service was staffed sufficiently.
-People told us there were always enough staff on duty.
-One said, "They come straight away."
-Staff told us they felt there were enough staff deployed to meet people's needs and to keep them safe.
-We observed staff were readily available and responded to people promptly during the inspection. - The registered manager continued to follow safe recruitment practices and kept all the records, as required by law.
+People told us there were always enough staff on duty. - The registered manager continued to follow safe recruitment practices and kept all the records, as required by law.
 Staff we spoke with confirmed the recruitment process remained the same as at the last inspection.